-Trump heads back to Louisiana to boost GOP gubernatorial candidate amid Dems' impeachment inquiry

-President Trump was testing the strength of his political influence in the face of Washington’s impeachment drama, as he headlined a rally in Louisiana on Thursday night to try to oust the state’s governor, a Democrat.
+Trump hammers Dems for impeachment focus at Louisiana rally: 'We did nothing wrong -- and they're doing nothing'

+Hours earlier, House Speaker Nancy Pelosi accused the president of "bribery" by allegedly "threatening to withhold military aid and a White House meeting in exchange for an investigation into his political rival" -- signaling that House Democrats are preparing to go all-in on impeachment, even as the Trump administration touts its successes on unemployment and trade deals.

-Almost immediately, Trump turned his attention to the first public hearings in the impeachment inquiry, reading from an article from The Daily Wire's Ryan Saavedra -- which reported that a top Ukrainian official said hours earlier that U.S. Ambassador Gordon Sondland "did not link financial military assistance to a request for Ukraine to open up an investigation into former vice president and current Democratic presidential candidate Joe Biden and his son, Hunter Biden."
+Although the rally was ostensibly an effort to oust the state's Democratic governor in this weekend's election, Trump almost immediately turned his attention to the first public hearings in the impeachment inquiry earlier in the week, reading from an article from The Daily Wire's Ryan Saavedra.

+Saavedra reported that a top Ukrainian official said Thursday that U.S. Ambassador Gordon Sondland "did not link financial military assistance to a request for Ukraine to open up an investigation into former vice president and current Democratic presidential candidate Joe Biden and his son, Hunter Biden."

 Sondland, a key witness in Democrats' impeachment inquiry, has testified that Trump explicitly told him there were "no quid pro quo’s of any kind" with Ukraine, including one in which military aid would be conditioned on any politically motivated investigations.
 (Sondland later amended his testimony, claiming his recollection had been "refreshed," to say that he had come to "understand" from other sources that Trump wanted Ukraine to issue an "anti-corruption statement.")